 Primary, secondary and tertiary structures, definition, and examples

 - Typical spacecraft mechanisms

-- Overview of structural analysis techniques for spacecraft structures
+- Overview of structural analysis techniques for spacecraft structures, FEM

-Overview of materials typically used in spacecraft structures: Aluminium Alloys and other metals alloys, composites (CFRP, GFRP) and their manufacturing processes, metal and ceramic matrix composites and ceramic materials.
+- Overview of materials typically used in spacecraft structures: aluminium alloys and other metals alloys, polymer matrix composites (CFRP, GFRP) and their manufacturing processes, metal and ceramic matrix composites and ceramic materials.
 Failure modes in metals and ceramic materials.

-- Guest Lectures: European Space Agency & SSTL
+- Guest Lectures: European Space Agency & Thales Alenia Space

 |Assessment type||Unit of assessment||Weighting|